AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-17-QFTCurvedspacetime.md

 A natural extension of the RG methods developed in the Hollands--Wald program is to apply them to the Standard Model itself in a curved background.
 The early work by Elizalde and Odintsov [S10, S11] in the 1990s developed RG-improved effective Lagrangians in curved space and studied backreaction effects of $O(N)$ scalar theories.
 This line of work addressed how quantum field fluctuations modify the background geometry through the semiclassical Einstein equation.

-Markkanen, Rajantie, and Stopyra's 2018 paper [S33] computed the one-loop effective potential for the full Standard Model in curved spacetime, including the dependence on the non-minimal coupling $\xi R |\phi|^2$ of the Higgs field.
+Markkanen, Rajantie, and Stopyra's 2018 paper [S33] computed the one-loop effective potential for the full Standard Model in curved spacetime, including the dependence on the non-minimal coupling $\xi R \vert \phi \vert^2$ of the Higgs field.
 This is directly relevant to the question of electroweak vacuum stability during inflation: if the Higgs effective potential becomes unstable at large field values and curvature provides an additional contribution, the early universe could have triggered a catastrophic vacuum decay.
 The paper provides the quantitative framework for assessing this risk.

 Toms' 2019 paper [S34] extended the analysis to Yang--Mills theory with Yukawa couplings in curved spacetime, computing one-loop effective action divergences and the associated RG functions.
 Together with the Markkanen et al. results, this work represents the state of the art for the curved-space Standard Model effective field theory.